atmaivancevic/structuralVariantResources/README.md

-# structuralVariantResources
+# Structural Variant Resources for Newbies and Oldies
-ALL the things.
+Includes ALL the things.